SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 2. What question or phenomenon was being investigated in this study and why?
- - Investing the covid pandemic,
+- Covid is a large problem, almost all of the AI studies around